Skip to Main Content

 Key takeaways

-• Having a student credit card can come in handy if you have an emergency, have a large purchase or want to establish credit.
+• A student credit card can come in handy if you have an emergency, have a large purchase or want to establish credit.

 • Getting a credit card geared towards students can mean access to features and rewards that are more meaningful to those in school.

-• Before taking on the responsibility of a student credit card, consider whether the potential risks — including a strong likelihood of higher interest rates — outweigh the benefits of the card.
+• Before taking on the responsibility of a student credit card, consider whether the potential risks — including a substantial likelihood of higher interest rates — outweigh the card's benefits.

-Balancing a school workload alongside the many other responsibilities of adulthood is no easy feat, especially when those responsibilities include money management.
-But a student credit card can make that task a little easier.
-It can help you learn how to stay on top of your finances and build your credit during such a critical time.
+Balancing a school workload alongside the many other responsibilities of adulthood can be challenging, mainly when those responsibilities include money management.
+However, a student credit card can help you stay on top of your finances and build your credit during such a critical time.

-However, taking on the responsibility of a student credit card can also add a greater level of risk to your finances — and maybe you’re just not comfortable with that at this stage.
-How do you know whether you should get a student credit card now or get a different kind of card further down the road, like after you graduate?
+However, taking on the responsibility of a student credit card can also add greater risk to your finances — and maybe you’re just not comfortable with that at this stage.
+How do you know whether you should get a student credit card now or a different kind of card further down the road, after you graduate?

 Let’s look at a few scenarios that might help you decide whether now’s the time to get a student credit card: